wp-plugins/featured-page-widget/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.0 =
+No requirement to update - but some new features make the plugin more verstaile.

 = 1.7 =
 Fixes an infinite loop issue that affected widgets with only one page selected.